yohannescodes/ledgerly/VibeCodingWorkflow.md

 # Vibe Coding Workflow

-I vibecoded ledgerly, and I never had to code a single line of code.
+I vibecoded ledgerly, and I never had to write a single line of code.
 You would be thinking I have all the patience there is in the universe to tolerate AI BS to pull this off in just a single weekend, but I am really sorry to tell you that you're all wrong.

 Building this with Codex had been an awesome experience that led me to wish all of us were replaced by AI.